kortenkamp/Cindy3D/index.md

 The 3D rendering is done through OpenGL using [JOGL][].
 The project is licensed under the [BSD two-clause license][license].

+To see what Cindy 3D can do, have a look at [these examples][examples].

  [Cinderella]: http://www.cinderella.de/
  [Matthias Reitinger]: https://github.com/reima
  [Martin von Gagern]: https://github.com/gagern